flashrom/flashrom/doc/dev_guide/development_guide.rst

 adjusted and you avoid frustration if there is some disagreement about the design.

+You can `look at the latest flashrom development efforts in Gerrit <https://review.coreboot.org/q/project:flashrom>`_.

 Set up the git repository and dev environment
 =============================================